NeKzor/board/README.md

 - Start the containers with `docker compose up`
 - Add the host entry `127.0.0.1 board.portal2.local` to `/etc/hosts`

-The server should now be available at `https://board.portal2.local`.
+The server should now be available at: `https://board.portal2.local`

 #### Overview of .env